-The recent slew of mergers and acquisitions in the entertainment world have made plenty of headlines in 2019.
+The slew of mergers and acquisitions in the entertainment world continues to make headlines.

-Most are focused on how the content lineup will change, what these freshly ramped up media companies can offer consumers, and which player is likely to take the biggest piece of the pie.
+Most mergers and acquisitions focus on how the content lineup will change, what these freshly ramped-up media companies can offer consumers, and which player will likely take the biggest piece of the pie.

-With advertising as the driving force, the streaming wars have had another welcome effect for both ad sales and creatives: changing up the way advertisers can reach their audience.
+With advertising as the driving force, the streaming wars have had another welcome effect for both ad sales and creatives: Changing how advertisers can reach their audience.

-For Hulu, it means offering ways to appeal to viewers finally catching up on the second season of The Handmaid’s Tale on a Sunday morning.
-In the case of NBCU, it’s a mashup of Out-of-Home and digital advertising strategies — and we’re here for it.
+For Hulu, that initially meant offering ways to appeal to viewers finally catching up on a recent episode.
+In the case of NBCU, it’s a mashup of Out-of-Home (OOH) and digital advertising strategies.

 As a streaming native, Hulu has much less disruptive advertising than its traditional broadcasting counterparts.
-But as the Disney-controlled streaming giant tops 28 million US subscribers, it intends to cut down advertising load even further.
+But as the Disney-controlled streaming giant tops 48 million US subscribers, it intends to cut down its advertising load even further.

-According to a report from AdAge, Hulu has plans for 50 percent of its ad revenue to come from non-intrusive formats by 2021.
+According to a report from AdAge, Hulu planned for 50 percent of its ad revenue to come from non-intrusive formats by 2021.